 Two Thermal Pools that Aren’t the Blue Lagoon

 Reykjavik’s thermal pools are so hot…they’re cool!
-The Blue Lagoon has become one of the most popular things to do in Reykjavik– and it is indeed distinctive with it’s murky blue water and mud facials.
+The Blue Lagoon has become one of the top things to do in Reykjavik– and it is indeed distinctive with it’s murky blue water and mud facials.
 If you want to visit, check out this guide for the best way to get to the Blue Lagoon.
 But, if you want to go local, check out some of these spots recommended by Lauren.

 Swim at Laugardalslaug Thermal Pools

 Located in the Laugardalur area of Reykjavik, next to the famous Laugardalshöll football stadium, this is the largest swimming pool in Iceland and the most popular in Reykjavik.
 Aside from the Olympic-sized pool, there are also several hot pots of varying temperatures, an ice plunge pool, a saltwater tub, a steam bath and a water slide.
 Admission for all public pools in Reykjavik is 980kr for adults, 160kr for children over 6 and children under 6 go free.
 If you book ahead you can also get a massage here, with prices starting at 5,500kr.

 Upon entry you´ll be given an electronic wristband and probably no explanation of what it does.
 You can choose any locker and scan the wristband to lock it – no key required.
 When you leave the pool you must push the entire wristband into the slot on the exit barrier for it to open.